etlweather/understanding-networking/chapter-switching.md

 When your computer sends a piece of information on the network, to another computer, it first sends a broadcast asking "who has IP address `xxx.xxx.xxx.xxx`".
-Every computers on the network receive the broadcast and the one with the IP address being asked about answers back with it's MAC address.
+Every computer on the network receives the broadcast and the one with the IP address being asked about answers back with it's MAC address.